Charlie N. Holmberg: Career

-Holmberg chose to write fantasy over science fiction so that she wouldn't be bound by the rules of science in her world building or writing.
+Holmberg chose to write fantasy over science fiction so that she wouldn't be bound by the limitations of technology in her world building or writing.
 Her debut novel, The Paper Magician, was published on September 1, 2014, by 47North, an imprint of Amazon.
 It was the ninth novel Holmberg completed and was listed on the American Library Association's 2015 shortlist for fantasy.
 The Paper Magician was also a finalist for the 2014 AML Award for Best Young Adult Speculative Fiction Novel.
 The book follows protagonist Ceony Twill as she becomes permanently bound to manipulating paper through magic.
 Holmberg decided to limit her characters in The Paper Magician to be able to manipulate only one man-made material after being taught by Brandon Sanderson that "limits are more interesting than the powers themselves".
 Holmberg was inspired, in part, by the art of origami in her idea for The Paper Magician.
 The novel was expanded into a series, including The Glass Magician (2014), The Master Magician (2015), and The Plastic Magician (2018).
 The Master Magician was featured as a Wall Street Journal Best-Selling Book (under fiction e-books) in June 2015.
 The complete series was optioned by Disney in 2016.